tailcallhq/tailcallhq.github.io/docs/gh-action.md

 ### Inputs for `tailcallhq/gh-action`

-Following are the inputs for the `tailcallhq/gh-action` action for deploying to Fly:
+Following are the inputs for the `tailcallhq/gh-action` action when deploying to AWS Lambda:

 | Input                      | Description                                                                                                                      |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------- |